 Prior to Ecochlor, Mr. Herzog worked at Otis Elevator Company, Boston Scientific, Pratt & Whitney and Spirit AeroSystems.
 His roles included A/R and A/P functions, V.P. of Financial Planning and Analysis, and Senior Finance Executive of a $1.5B multi-business global division.
 Mr. Herzog holds an MBA with a concentration in Operations Management from the Harvard University Graduate School of Business Administration.

-Pete Thompson has been with Ecochlor for more than six years with over 25 years of experience in industrial equipment design and fabrication.
+Pete Thompson has been with Ecochlor for more than ten years with over 30 years of experience in industrial equipment design and fabrication.

-In his last position before Ecochlor, Mr. Thompson spent 10 years as a manager and mechanical engineer for ProFlow, Inc., designing and manufacturing equipment for the chemical, pulp & paper, power, and maritime industries.
-Mr. Thompson holds a BS in Marine Engineering from the Massachusetts Maritime Academy and is a certified Project Management Professional.
+In his last position, Mr. Thompson was a manager and mechanical engineer for ProFlow, Inc., designing and manufacturing equipment for the chemical, pulp and paper, power, and maritime industries.
+Mr. Thompson holds a BS in Marine Engineering from the Massachusetts Maritime Academy.

 Steve Candito is CEO of Ecochlor and has more than 30 years of experience in the maritime industry with the maritime and environmental communities on strategic planning, regulatory compliance and crisis management.
-He has extensive experience with OPA 90 compliance issues with particular focus on vessel owner and insurance matters.
 Mr. Candito was an attorney specializing in maritime litigation and environmental law and graduated from Hofstra University School of Law and the United States Merchant Marine Academy.

 Richard Graber is a private investor.
 He worked on Wall Street for 22 years as a specialist on the NYSE as a Managing Partner at Wagner Stott LLC and most recently as Managing Director at Bear Wagner Specialists LLC.
 Mr. Graber is a graduate of Swarthmore College and has an MBA from Baruch Business School.